How to Draw in Excel Using VBA – 5 Examples

 Code BreakDown

-• After that, we used the TextRange object to add text and modified text font, color size, etc.
+• The TextRange object is used to add text and modify text font, color size, etc.

 Read More: How to Use Drawing Tools in Excel